NETL-RIC/URC-Assessment-Method/paper.md

 (\autoref{fig:pes_flow}); both analyses will operate on a vector-based spatial dataset describing the target formation, following the labelling scheme specified in the supplementary material in @CREASON2023.
 These data are rasterized according to the grid specification of the aforementioned domains with each cell tagged with the appropriate set of indices.
-In the case of a DA analysis, each pixel in the rasterized data is evaluated according to \autoref{eq:da} as described by @CREASON2023, producing a DA score for each cell that is unique to each geologic resource type.
-For the DS analysis, Spatial Implicit Multivariate Probability Assessment method [@simpa2019] is applied using a series of predefined Fuzzy Logic statements, which encompass the application of equations \autoref{eq:ds}, \autoref{eq:dsm}, and
+In the case of a DA analysis, each pixel in the rasterized data is evaluated by applying Equation (1) as described in @CREASON2023, producing a DA score for each cell that is unique to each geologic resource type.
+For the DS analysis, the Spatial Implicit Multivariate Probability Assessment (SIMPA) method [@simpa2019] is applied using a series of predefined Fuzzy Logic statements, encapsulating the logic of Equations (2), (3), and (4) in @CREASON2023.
-\autoref{eq:pe}.

 The `URC Resource Assessment Tool` can be run either using the standalone GUI, or as a command-line tool.
 The former configuration is useful for a guided approach to executing the URC mineral-related analyses and previewing the results